Updated April 27, 2022

 How do I provide proof of vaccination?

-Students must submit proof of vaccination by uploading a photo of their COVID-19 vaccination card.
+You must submit proof of vaccination by uploading a photo of your COVID-19 vaccination card.
 Detailed instructions and deadlines for uploading proof of vaccination will be shared during the pre-arrival process.

 What happens if I do not upload my immunization card prior to my arrival?